 When the COVID pandemic prevented the 4th annual Wheaton Arts Parade & Festival, WAP brought art to the streets and sidewalks of Wheaton where it could be appreciated safely during a 2-week installation called "The Path of Pyramids."
 The annual festival became a virtual fest streamed via Facebook live.
+The poster contest was won by Alyson Sanchez from Albert.
+Einstein High School.

 In its third year, the parade grew to more than 500 participants and the festival to more than 70 tents of artists and three stages of entertainment.
 The summer workshop created a walrus float and a community mosaic was unveiled.
 The poster design contest was won by Daniela Schuping of Winston Churchill High School.